renovatebot/renovate/docs/development/adding-a-package-manager.md

 #### `getRangeStrategy(config)` (optional)

-This optional function should be written if you wish the manager to support "auto" range strategies, e.g. pinning or not pinning depending on other values in the package file.
+Write this optional function if you want the manager to support "auto" range strategies.
+For example, pinning or not pinning a dependency, depending on other values in the package file.

-`npm` uses this to pin `devDependencies` but not `dependencies` unless the package file is detected as an app.
+The `npm` manager uses the `getRangeStrategy` function to pin `devDependencies` but not `dependencies` unless the package file is detected as an app.

 If left undefined, then a default `getRangeStrategy` will be used that always returns "replace".